 My room isn’t ready yet, but I’m thirsty, so I take the elevator to the 14th floor.
 An enthusiastic member of the staff takes me straight to the roof.
 The view is jaw-droppingly beautiful.
 One of the things I like about Madrid is that they have a happening rooftop culture.
 The Tartan Rooftop for example has a wonderful view of one of the landmark buildings of the city, the Metropolitan Building.
 The Hat has a cute little terrace on top of the hostel.
 And from the rooftop on Praktik Metropol you’ll see the city.
 But this rooftop terrace goes a bit further.
 What about a pool overlooking the city?
 It was too cold right now but imagine when you’re in Madrid in Summer it will be very refreshing to jump in there and enjoy the view.
 And on the other side of the roof is the bar and from that side you have a beautiful view of the huge (135.000 m2!)
 Royal Palace and a pink sunset which is unparalleled.

 When my room is ready, I go to the 11th floor.
 Room 1109 is a Deluxe room on a corner with a private balcony.
 A spacious room with a soft, natural color palette with some nice touches like up-to-date interior magazines, a beautiful vase and graphic prints of Madrid on the wall.
 Everyone who is susceptible to noise, will be pleased with this hotel, because you absolutely hear nothing.
-Internet is fast, on the television I hear the speech of Donald Trump in Spanish as he is elected President of the United States and the shower is fine.
+Internet is fast and the shower is fine.
 Exactly the type of room that you want if you are traveling: a quiet place to retreat to.
 Suitable for couples and business travelers.

 The restaurant is called Nice to Meet You and is the place where guests gather for breakfast, lunch, dinner and/or drinks.
 It is beautifully decorated.
 The work of one of my favorite Spanish design studios called Tarruella Trenchs Studio also known for Luzi Bombon, Ana La Santa and Bosco de Lobos in Madrid.
 Again a peaceful base dominates here with some notable highlights: such as green vintage lamps above the Scandinavian-looking tables and chairs.
 Everything revolves in the restaurant around the view: of that immense palace, Casa Campo and the rest of the beautiful city.
 The service is superb: you eat well and the staff likes to add a little something extra.
 During my dinner (Solomillo grilled on vine leaves) I also get a small soup as an appetizer and during the best hotel breakfast ever (I took a vegetable omelet, bowl full of pineapple, freshly squeezed juice, tea and two pieces of chocolate brownie, but there was so much more to choose from!) they treated me to an extra donut when I left.
 You see, it was easy to get into the Spanish rhythm like this, because I didn’t got hungry until 2pm (lunchtime in Spain).